About Peter James Jewelry

 Who is Peter James?

 This is a question we are asked a lot!
-In 1971 Peter James was founded by a by James Bess and Peter Moretti, the line was named from their first names.
+In 1971 Peter James was founded by a pair of gents; Jim (James) Bess and Peter Moretti, the line was named from their first names.

 About the Designers:

 Designers Lynette and Erika are a mother/daughter team, their co-designing brings together their different histories and training, combining to create pieces that are both timeless and elegant while also pushing the envelope when it comes to dramatic flair and style.
 The hand forged pieces transform wire and sheet metals into wearable works of art.